nicgirault/circosJS/doc/layout.md

 # Layout

-To instantiate a new graph:
+To instantiate a new circos:
 ```javascript
 var instance = new circosJS({
     container: '#chart',